smscommunity/sms-guide/_general/info/il/rules.md

 ---

 # IL Rules
 These rules apply to the main tab, **ILs**; other tabs loosely abide by these but their rules are informal and have some deviations.
 Check example videos from the sheet you're interested in and ask in the Discord's #help channel if still unclear.
+(Example: RTA Sheet permits starting from a save state)

 Rules are non-italicised and *guidelines (on best practices) are italicised*.